Synergistic Graph Fusion via Encoder Embedding: Method

-The graph fusion encoder embedding takes as input $M$ edgelists with a common set of $n$ vertices and a label vector of $K$ communities.
-For vertices with unknown labels, the corresponding entry in the label vector is set to $0$.
+The graph fusion embedding takes as input $M$ graphs with a common set of $n$ vertices and a label vector representing $K$ communities.
+For vertices with unknown labels, the corresponding entry in the label vector is set to $0$, and such labels are not used in the embedding process.